 Step 3: Heat The Carbon Particles

-You should heat the carbon particles for 10 minutes in a minimum of 930°F. In this step you can use a home oven or a bbq grill.
-However, make sure to keep direct fire away from the carbon particles to avoid it turning into ashes.
+You should heat the carbon particles for 10 minutes at a minimum of 930°F. In this step, you can use a home oven or a bbq grill.
+However, make sure to keep direct fire away from the carbon particles to avoid them turning into ashes.

-Step 4: Let Carbon Particles Cool, Then Topp it Up
+Step 4: Let Carbon Particles Cool, Then Topp them Up

-Carbon will take a while before it finally cool down so make sure to leave sufficient time for it.
-After the heating process carbon will lose around 10% of it’s total final mass, you should topp it up with new activated charcoal to make up for the mass loss.
+Carbon will take a while before it finally cools down so make sure to leave sufficient time for it.
+After the heating process carbon will lose around 10% of its total final mass, you should topp it up with new activated charcoal to make up for the mass loss.

-If you would like to try and boost the grow tent carbon filter instantly, you should reactivated the charcoal again using the guidelines I have mentioned above
+If you would like to try and boost the grow tent carbon filter instantly, you should reactivate the charcoal again using the guidelines I have mentioned above